Ranger Suárez: Pitcher profile

-Suárez spent most of his professional baseball career as a starting pitcher before alternating through the bullpen in many roles such as a long reliever, set-up man and closer by the Phillies from 2019 to 2021.
-In the late 2021 season, however, the Phillies moved Suárez to the starting pitching rotation due to lack of depth and injuries in their rotation.
+Suárez spent most of his professional baseball career as a starting pitcher before alternating through the bullpen in many roles such as a long reliever, set-up man, and closer by the Phillies from 2019 to 2021.
+In the late 2021 season, however, the Phillies moved Suárez to the starting pitching rotation due to a lack of depth and injuries in their rotation.
 Suárez' pitch repertoire varies based on how he is being used: as a starting pitcher, he prefers to use a slider, while, as a reliever, he utilizes a combination of a sinker and a changeup.
 Suárez' fastball averages 93 mph and contributes to a high strikeout rate.

 Personal life

+Suárez met his wife, Joseany Cabello, when they were children in Pie de Cuesta, and they were married during the 2023–24 MLB offseason.
+They have two children together.
 Suárez is the first MLB player to be named "Ranger".
 While he was playing in the minor leagues, some of his teammates nicknamed him the "red Power Ranger".
 Suárez has two brothers named Raymer and Rosmer and a sister named Rangerlin.
 He told reporters that it is a family tradition to give every child a name beginning with the letter "R".